chrisbazley/GKeyComp/README.md

 Version 0.07 (10 May 2025)
 - Changes to accommodate the fact that null is no longer accepted as a progress callback context argument.

+Version 0.08 (11 May 2025)
+- Replaced local definitions with an Optional.h header shared with other programs.

 -----------------------------------------------------------------------------
 9   Compiling the program